Carson's Evening Forecast 5/31

-More sunshine once again Monday with slightly warmer temperatures in the mid 80s.
-Storm chances return mid week.
+Another beautiful day Monday with slightly warmer temperatures in the mid 80s.
+Shower and thunderstorm chances return mid week.

 |County